Sardonyc95/alx-system_engineering-devops/README.md

 - What is a port
 - Memorize SSH, HTTP and HTTPS port numbers
 - What tool/protocol is often used to check if a device is connected to a network

+## 0x08.
+Networking basics #1
+### Learning Objectives: [DevOps, Network, SysAdmin]
+- What is localhost/127.0.0.1
+- What is 0.0.0.0
+- What is /etc/hosts
+- How to display your machine’s active network interfaces